 How to prepare marinated tofu

-There are no hard and fast rules when it comes to creating a good marinade, but there are some general guidelines which are helpful to follow.
+There are no hard and fast rules when it comes to creating a good marinade for your tofu recipes, but there are some general guidelines that are helpful to follow.

 - When pressed, cut the block into cubes (good for stir-fries and salads) or strips, about ½ cm thick.

 - Mix the ingredients for your marinade together in a sealable container and add tofu pieces, making sure they are fully covered by the liquid.
 Leave in the fridge and return to the marinating tofu at least once to shake the container.

 As a general rule, the longer the better when it comes to marinating tofu.

 Ideally, you want to leave your marinated tofu anywhere from a few hours to overnight, but if you only have half an hour that’s still better than no time at all.